Easy Lemon Tuna Spaghetti

 Quick and easy meals are a must in our house.
 I like things that require just a few dishes but still taste great and offer lots of flavor too.
-This lemon tuna pasta is so easy and uses just a few simple ingredients to create an easy dinner that is packed with flavor.
+This lemon tuna pasta meal is so easy and uses just a few simple ingredients to create an easy dinner that is packed with flavor.

 Another substitution to make this lemon pasta just a little bit healthier is to sub a vegetable noodle like zucchini noodles or hearts of palm noodles.